gmonchain/Staking-and-Distribute-contract/README.md

         ```

 This example illustrates the core functionalities of `Rebase.sol` for managing token staking and its flexible integration with various decentralized applications.

+### Development

+To set up the development environment, ensure you have Node.js and Hardhat installed.
+Follow typical Hardhat project setup for compilation and testing.